Brilliant music festivals in Hertfordshire in 2026

 Billed as a family-friendly festival, Try Fest is a good one to take the kids to – there is dedicated kids entertainment and a fun fair.
 The music – there are plenty of tributes and as well as DJs – is a mix of RnB, funk, soul, house, garage and Britpop.

-- Vibe: 80s and 90s tribute bands and famous DJs
+- Vibe: 80s and 90s artists, tribute bands and famous DJs

 - Family friendly? yes – kids entertainment and fun fair